Best Caravan TV Aerial

 Our holiday was right on the coast in Devon.
 There the new aerial picked up 102 Freeview channels, and I think it was 13 analogue channels again.
 After we got the new mast erected and the aerial connected up (took about 10 minutes), the girls started to watch the telly.

-Update August 2011: Still pleased with this aerial which has now been used at several different campsites over the last year.
+Update May 2016: Still pleased with this aerial which has now been used at

 - http://ukfree.tv/txlist.php - UK Transmitter List, providing coverage information, analogue shutdown dates and information like whether your TV aerial should be horizontal or vertical.